Risk-Averse Receding Horizon Motion Planning for Obstacle Avoidance using Coherent Risk Measures: Acknowledgement

 \section{Acknowledgement}

+This work was funded in part by DARPA, through the Subterranean Challenge program.
 The authors would like to thank Skylar Wei and Thomas Touma for helping run many simulations.
 The authors would also like to acknowledge valuable input from Prithvi Akella, Skylar Wei, and Siddharth Nair.
+The authors would also like to thank the reviewers for their feedback that has helped improved the paper significantly.